ray-project/ray/examples/alexnet/README.md

 To load data in parallel, we simply call this function multiple times with the keys of all the objects that we want to retrieve.
-This returns a list of pairs of object references, where the first object reference in each pair refers to a batch of images and the second refers to the corresponding batch of labels.
+This returns a list of pairs of object IDs, where the first object ID in each pair refers to a batch of images and the second refers to the corresponding batch of labels.

 ```python